AlgorithmicBotany/head-vasculature-models/oofs/ext/Gerbera-Phyllotaxis/README.md

 - The curvilinear coordinate `s`, defined as the arc-length distance of points on the surface, measured from the base of the stem.

 Some aspects of the simulation, in particular calculation of distances between primordia and visualization, are conveniently performed using cylindrical and Cartesian coordinates.
-Function SyncCoordinates converts the `phi`-`s` coordinates into cylindrical and Cartesian coordinates
+Function `SyncCoordinates` converts the `phi`-`s` coordinates into cylindrical and Cartesian coordinates

-Modeling growth
+## Modeling growth

 Plant growth is modeled descriptively, by explicitly specifying the changes in shape and size of the receptacle.

 - Changes in the shape of the receptacle are modeled by interpolating between a number of curves that represent its profile and different stages of development.
-Both curves are defined graphically using the lpfg contour editor (cuspy) and accessed from lpfg using its built-in function curveXYZ, which returns the xyz coordinates of a point on the curve given its arc-length coordinate.
+Both curves are defined graphically using the lpfg contour editor (cuspy) and accessed from lpfg using its built-in function `curveXYZ`, which returns the xyz coordinates of a point on the curve given its arc-length coordinate.
 The interpolation is performed by computing a weighted average of the points with the same value of parameter `ns`.
 The weight is a variable `Progress`, which ranges from 0 to 1 and represents the progress of growth over time.